 My husband and I lasted a week in a bed together when he first moved into my house and we had to face the fact that as much as we loved each other, we just couldn't share a bed.

-Nine years later, we are still very happily married and very happily sleeping in our own bedrooms every night.
+Eighteen years later, we are still very happily married and very happily sleeping in our own bedrooms every night.
 And I know that there are thousands of couples out there in the same situation because I spoke to many of them as I wrote my book.

 Unfortunately, not everyone feels confident to stand up and say "I sleep separately and it's OK" because they feel they will be judged negatively.